Dolforgan Hall: Victorian era

-In 1846, Walter Long married 21-year-old Harriet Avarina Brunetta Herbert, the only daughter of Captain Owen Herbert, the owner of Dolforgan.
+In 1846, Walter Long married 21-year-old Harriet Avarina Brunetta Herbert, the only daughter of Captain John Owen Herbert, the owner of Dolforgan.
 Harriet died the following year as a result of complications during childbirth, and Walter died three months later, some say of a broken heart.
 Dolforgan passed to Walter's brother Richard Penruddocke Long in 1867.

 In 1868, James Walton purchased the Dolforgan Estate which included the Hall and 4250 acre of land to the north-west of Kerry.
 Walton moved into the Hall in 1870, and it was his primary residence until his death in 1883.
 Walton was also a High Sheriff of Montgomeryshire.

 In 1894, after Walton's death, Dolforgan was sold to John William Willans, the Chief Engineer of the Liverpool Overhead Railway.
 He died unexpectedly in 1895, and the estate passed to his son John Bancroft Willans.

 Modern history

-John Bancroft Willans inherited the Hall and his father's significant wealth. he lived at Dolforgan until his death in 1957.
+John Bancroft Willans inherited the Hall and his father's significant wealth.
+He lived at Dolforgan until his death in 1957.
 J. B. Willans was a historian and photographer, and made an extensive photographic record of Dolforgan, which is now in the National Library of Wales.